DataSystemsGroupUT/DLBench/README.md

  ### 3- Installation Guide <br />
     * It contain file for each framework with the commands needed for installation
-    * It contains the required packages to be included for each environment.
     * It's recommended to create different environmnet for each framework using conda or virtualenvs